 Hospitality will not reopen before mid-summer, Taoiseach says

-Micheál Martin says new Covid-19 variants mean reopening the country will be very slow
+Micheál Martin says new Covid-19 variants of Covid-19 mean reopening the country would be very slow

 Taoiseach Micheál Martin said reopening the country would be very slow.
 File photograph: Julien Behal